Temporary resident permit (TRP) for victims of family violence

 Interview considerations

 The officer may render a decision based on the documentation received.
 If the officer is not satisfied by the documentation provided, an interview may be warranted.
-If there are no impediments for the client, an in-person interview should be arranged.
+If there are no impediments for the applicant, an in-person interview should be arranged.

 There may be situations that make it difficult for a victim to attend an in-person interview: